 Over the last few years the number of brown trout and brook trout have been decreasing.
-There are also a lot of fire ants in the area that can leave a nasty bite and angler are starting to avoid the upper Credit River.
+There are also a lot of fire ants in the area that can leave a nasty bite and anglers are starting to avoid the upper Credit River.

 Anglers that would like to try this area can try at these spots.

 - Grange Public Lands – This is a public forest area that is popular with hikers and dog walkers but is a little know spot for fishing.
-It has the Credit river running through it but it also has Shaws Creek entering on this property.
+It has the Credit River running through it but it also has Shaws Creek entering on this property.
 There are brook trout in this section but some of the river can be heavily wooded with hard to get to some spots.
 Shaws Creek can be good early in the season or in the morning when it’s still cold.
 I would not bother fishing the Shaws Creek section after June 30th because it gets too warm and would just stick to the Credit then.

-- Upper Credit Conservation Area – Brook trout only water with a nice trail for dog walkers and hikers.
+- Upper Credit Conservation Area – Brook trout-only water with a nice trail for dog walkers and hikers.
 You can go up or down river at this spot.
 Some of it is heavily wooded.

 There is very little accessible water and good fishing between Orangeville and the Upper Credit Conservation area and in my opinion as a river guide that lives 5 minutes from this area, it’s not worth even trying.

-Fishing the Credit River
+Fishing The Credit River

-I hope this answers the question ” where can I fish the Credit River?”.
+I hope this answers the question ” Where can I fish the Credit River?”.

 The is a lot of private property upriver of Glen Williams.
 Remember, accessing private property is illegal and that leaving garbage, breaking things, and stealing things are great ways to get property closed off the fishing.